yi581/ibnk_document/docs/intro.md

 ## The **Stablecoin FX Infrastructure**

-*iBnk makes Stablecoin FX millisecond, programmable, and execution-grade.*
+*iBnk makes Stablecoin FX millisecond, programmable, and enterprise-grade.*

-*A composable FX Layer for fiat-backed stablecoins—one API for fast, precise value movement.*
+*A composable FX infrastructure for fiat-backed stablecoins—one API for fast, precise value movement.*

 ---